Martín de la Puente

 Martín de la Puente Riobó (born 22 June 1999) is a Spanish professional wheelchair tennis player.

+Wheelchair tennis career

 De la Puente is the 2022 US Open doubles champion with Nicolas Peifer and 2023 French Open wheelchair men's doubles finalist with Gustavo Fernandez.
 He is a former world No. 1 in the doubles rankings, achieved in November 2022.

 He reached the doubles quarterfinals at the 2016 and 2020 Summer Paralympics, and became the second Spanish tennis paralympic player to reach the singles quarterfinals in the 2024 Summer Paralympics, after Daniel Caverzaschi the Games prior; he then became the first one to reach the singles semifinals.
 At the same Games, he reached the doubles semifinals for the first time for the Spanish tennis paralympic team along with fellow partner Caverzaschi.
 They won Spain's ever first medal in wheelchair tennis after obtaining a bronze medal in the men's doubles event.

+Playing wheelchair tennis since he was ten years old, he admires Rafael Nadal as his idol.

+Proteus syndrome

 De la Puente was born with Proteus syndrome, with fingers on one of his hands larger than on the other, and had his left foot amputated when he was eight years old.
-Playing wheelchair tennis since he was ten years old, he admires Rafael Nadal as his idol.